usnistgov/oscal-xproc3/projects/oscal-convert/readme.md

 See and try the pipelines to determine what they do and how well they work.

 At time of writing, building out this functionality to a stable state is a project priority - but not the first!
 Write us if more support in this area would be welcome.

+## 'OSCAL-aware' conversions

+A mapping between XML and JSON forms of OSCAL is defined by OSCAL's underlying specification in its [set of metaschemas](https://github.com/usnistgov/OSCAL/tree/main/src/metaschema).
+The deterministic mapping implied by its metaschema can be (and is) distributed with the release in the form of the transformations downloaded for this project.

+Take appropriate care to ensure compatibility between versions.
+An XSLT distributed for any OSCAL version 1.n should serve to convert data conformant to that version and earlier versions (1.x up to n), but not later ones.

 ---